Telework / Remote Work / Working From Home

 It is important to contact your local government department responsible for occupational health and safety to find out what laws apply to your situation.
 A list of phone numbers and addresses for these departments is available at Canadian Government Departments Responsible for OH&S.

-The following issues or points can be used as a checklist for a teleworking policy:
+The following issues or points can be used as a checklist for a teleworking agreement or policy:

 - Is there a statement which outlines what types of jobs or tasks may be done at home, or will each application be handled on a case by case basis?

-- Is there a statement that indicates that except where outlined in the teleworking policy that the employees regular conditions of employment remain the same?
+- Is there a statement that indicates that except where outlined in the policy that the employee's regular conditions of employment remain the same?

 - Have arrangements been made for normal supervision of the employee to continue (including frequency of contact between employee and supervisor, ongoing feedback, performance appraisals and career development)?

-- Has the exact location (full street address) that the employee will be working from been recorded?
+- Has the exact location (full street address) and contact details for where that employee will be working from been recorded in case of an emergency?

-- Does home office violate municipal zoning regulations?
+- Does having a remote or home office violate municipal zoning regulations?

-- Is there a statement that the employee will follow all of the company health and safety policies when establishing and working in a home office area?
+- Is there a statement that the employee will follow all of the company health and safety policies when establishing and working in a remote or home office area?

-- Will business meetings will be held at the employee's residence or at the regular office exclusively?
+- Will business meetings be held at the employee's residence, a third location, or at the defined work location?
 If meetings may be held in the home office, a statement that the employee will keep the home office area safe for themselves and others who may enter it may be necessary.

-- Have the details about how communications between the teleworker, co-workers and customers been outlined?
+- Is there a policy detailing how communications between the employee, co-workers and customers will function?

-- Is there an agreement about travel time and milage allowance, if any, between the employee's home and the regular work location?
-What arrangements are needed if the employee is sent away from the home location on work business (but not to report to the office)?
+- Is there an agreement about travel time and mileage allowance, if any, between the employee's home and the defined work location?
+What arrangements are needed if the employee is sent away from the home location on work business (but not to report to the defined work location)?

 - Is there agreement on how the workload will be assigned?
 How will overtime be approved?